apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 See the [Concepts](../get_started/vocabulary.md) section for more information on setting options.
 <br>
 ###Create a Target for the Blinky Application
-Run the following `newt target` commands to create your Blinky application target.
+Run the following `newt target` commands to create the Blinky application target.
 We name the application target `arduino_blinky`.

 ```no-highlight
 $ newt target create arduino_blinky